alexanderbittner/smart-home-api/device-types.md

     to be implemented
     ```

-- alarm `"active":boolean`, `"time":string`, `"timezone":string` `sound:string` The activation time is a 64-bit unix timestamp in UTC time zone, specify local time zone as e.g. Europe/Amsterdam.
+- alarm `"scheduled":boolean`, `"active":boolean`, `"time":string`, `"timezone":string` `sound:string` The activation time is a 64-bit unix timestamp in UTC time zone, specify local time zone as e.g. Europe/Amsterdam.
 The sound string specifies a file in the folder of alarm sounds, e.g. digital-beep.wav to play digital-beep.wav when the alarm triggers.
 1560186054
 2147483647